stanusk/encode-decode/README.md

 Short python program that takes as input a message from user ('a'..'z', '.', ' ') and uses pictures (.jpg) of alphabet to "encode" the message in destination folder.

-Output is thus a folder with copies of the pictures in random order.
+Output is a folder with copies of the pictures in random order.
 Once decoded, pictures are renamed to be in the right order and reveal the message.

+To run, open encode-decode.py with python through command line interface.

 Created and tested on Linux.